Nash Brennan: Storylines

 Nash, an aspiring vineyard owner, comes to Llanview after falling for a woman named Tess.
 He then discovers that Tess is actually an alternate personality of Jessica Buchanan, who suffers from dissociative identity disorder.
 To complicate matters, Jessica is pregnant, and the father is either Nash or Antonio Vega, Jessica's longtime fiancé.
 Jessica gives birth to a daughter, Bree, in May 2006.
 A DNA test confirms that Nash is the father.

-When Jessica and Tess are integrated in September 2006, Jessica officially becomes the dominant personality, and Nash is heartbroken.
-He lets go of Tess, only to fall in love with Jessica, who is now married to Antonio.
-Jessica admits to sharing his feelings, but refuses to leave her husband.
-Ultimately, she tells Antonio that she is in love with Nash.
-She and Antonio divorce, but Jessica collapses from liver cancer.
-At the hospital, Nash proposes; he and Jessica are married in July 2007 before Jessica undergoes a liver transplant.
+In September 2006, when Jessica and Tess integrate, Jessica becomes the dominant personality, which deeply saddens Nash.
+He reluctantly lets go of Tess and finds himself falling in love with Jessica, who is now married to Antonio.
+Although Jessica confesses her mutual feelings, she refuses to leave her husband.
+Eventually, she musters the courage to tell Antonio that she is in love with Nash.
+Jessica and Antonio divorce, but their happiness is short-lived as Jessica is diagnosed with liver cancer.
+Nash proposes to her while she is in the hospital, and they get married in July 2007, just before Jessica undergoes a liver transplant.

 Antonio soon chooses to sell his half of Nash's vineyard and gives Nash one week to come up with the money to buy his shares before selling them to someone else.
 Jessica offers to buy the other half of the vineyard, but Nash refuses.
 Nash seeks out an investor that would be willing to be a silent partner, And soon finds himself in a game of high-stakes poker.
 Jared Banks, who holds an unusual interest in Jessica's family, talks his way into the game.
 Though at first on a winning streak, Nash soon loses everything to Jared.
 To make matters worse, Jared has already bought Antonio's shares of the winery.
 Jared then reveals his motive for coming to town: revenge on Jessica, who, as Tess, got him sent to jail.